GuillermoAgueroVivas/RGB_Mesh/README.md

 I wanted to create a mix of modifiers and get a random result and this one turned out to be an interesting looking combination.

-User can change the values of 4 properties related to the 4 modifiers applied after the script runs and the the operator pop-up comes up.
-Using F3 and searching 'RGB Mesh' and selecting it will allow you to use the properties after this script has ran.
+- User can change the values of 4 properties related to the 4 modifiers applied after the script runs and the operator pop-up comes up.

-Best way to run the script is using the 'Scripting' window in Blender in which you can open the 'RGB_Mesh.py' file, run it and then later go back to the regular layout and search for 'RGB Mesh' utilizing 'F3' to search within the list of operators.
+- Best way to run the script is using the 'Scripting' window in Blender in which you can open the 'RGB_Mesh.py' file, run it and then later go back to the regular layout and search for 'RGB Mesh' utilizing 'F3' to search within the list of operators.